 Digital assets: what you need to know

 The rise of digital assets has been so rapid, with terms like ‘Bitcoin’ and ‘Blockchain’ added to the lexicon quicker than you can say ‘Apple Pay’.
 You’d have been forgiven for thinking that the concept of a physical wallet – let alone pound sterling itself – was under existential threat.
-In this, the first of a series of articles on the subject, Simon Ware and Tom Bennett from Aztec’s Innovation team share all you need to know about digital assets.
+In this, the first of a series of articles on the subject, Simon Ware from Aztec’s Innovation team share all you need to know about digital assets.

 OK, so let’s start with Bitcoin.
 The cryptocurrency rose to fame in 2021 following a period of exponential growth.
 Ultimately it lacked true utility, an issue addressed by later blockchain iterations (the supporting technology) which enabled a more diverse range of functionality beyond that of simpler A-to-B transactional workflows.
 It’s also worth noting that this initial traction was in the unregulated sector, far before gaining more recent institutional adoption.